node-red/node-red-nodes/hardware/Pibrella/README.md

 The Buzzer is a divider so low numbers are high notes.
 0 is off, and the sensible lowest note is around 250-300.
 2 is the highest note.
 1 is just a buzz - so you can use 0/1 type inputs.

+**Note:** Using the buzzer is known to "kill" audio output via the 3.5mm socket.

 ###Input